7 years teaching all ability levels in secondary schools in south London.

 - Developing a tutor programme, which developed students’ employability skills, character traits, and generally aimed to broaden their horizons to prepare them for the step into Higher Education.

-Results in the 6th Form have improved year on year, with a massive 10% increase in A* - B grades last year.
+Results in the 6th Form improved year on year, with a massive 10% increase in A* - B grades in the final year, which placed the Academy in the number 1 spot for progress in the borough, beating many private schools such as Whitgift.

-Recently I have undertaken the National Professional Qualification for Senior Leadership, which has helped me to grow as a leader at all levels of my work, from leading 50 staff on school-wide initiatives, to leading a student in one-to-one interventions.
+Passing the National Professional Qualification for Senior Leadership has helped me to grow as a leader at all levels of my work, from leading 50 staff on school-wide initiatives, to leading a student in one-to-one interventions.

 I trained under the Teach First programme and was awarded my PGCE through the Institute of Education.
 I’ve loved every day I’ve taught; it was the best decision I’ve ever made to move into the education sector.